yts798/Natural-Language-Processing/README.md

 # Natural Language Processing Exploration

 This repository is a collection of advanced Natural Language Processing (NLP) tools focusing on syntactic and semantic analysis.
-It contains implementations for Probabilistic Context-Free Grammars (PCFG), Dependency Parsing, and Relation Extraction, which are fundamental components for understanding the structure and meaning of natural language text.
+It contains implementations for Probabilistic Context-Free Grammars (PCFG), Dependency Parsing, and Relation Extraction,  Genre Classification, Movie Review Sentiment Classification, which are fundamental components for understanding the structure and meaning of natural language text.

 ## Overview